Of The Apes

 Now at this point many would modify the original quote and add, “Don’t judge a PERSON until you’ve walked a mile in THEIR shoes.
 Then you’re a mile away, you have their shoes and can think whatever you want.”
 However if you took their shoes and walked away in them didn’t you leave your own shoes behind?
 There was never any mention of picking up your shoes and taking them with you.
 So this wouldn’t benefit you in any way unless the person wore the exact same size of a more expensive or newer pair of kicks.
 Of course this would be different if you were barefooted.
 But then you couldn’t get near the person you want to get to know because you have no shoes for them to walk a mile in to get to know you better.

 In addition to the obvious loss of your own shoes there are other issues.
 What if your now sock-footed comrade had smaller feet?
 Or what if they had some sort of contagious foot fungus?
 Which would surely become active after a mile long hike.
 Your attempt to get to know someone and have a better understanding of them could have dire consequences.
 Think of the possible damage to your legs and lower back not to mention explaining your exploits to a podiatrist.

 So what have we learned?
 Well, other than your victim’s dislike for being mugged and preference in foot wear.
 Oh and that you are a violent thief with a possible foot fetish.

 So...what have we learned?
 It’s highly possible that the lesson here is that when taken literally, old sayings and proverbs are stupid.
 It can also be surmised through sheer logic that if you want to get to know someone better, stealing their shoes is probably not the best way to start.

-I welcome almost all questions and comments either through the Focus, or just E-mail me at email@example.com.
-Or you can FRIEND me on Facebook under Saw’s Brood!
+I welcome almost all questions and comments either through FOCUS, or E-mail me directly at email@example.com or FRIEND me on Facebook under Saw’s Brood.